BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 Enforcing QOS Guaranteed Daemonsets:

 * ensures our daemonsets are Requesting all the resources they need, which is also important for the k8s scheduler to be more effective,
-* daemonsets bad behaviours can be contained through Limits, and will not mess up with pods,
+* daemonsets bad behaviours can be contained through `Limits`, and will not mess up with pods,
 * it’s a good indicator of the overhead we add on each node and helps us choose our EC2 instance types better (E.g: 2x.large instances are too small),
 * it’s a reminder that a server with 16 CPUs has in fact only 80% of them usable by developer pods.